 Teachers and librarians who don't code can invite parents or students to teach participants coding.

 Coders can organise workshops in local schools, hack spaces or community centres and invite people to create with code.

 Code clubs can organise workshops for new participants and show then how to make a game or an app with code.

 Businesses and non-profit organisations can host coding workshops, lend their staff to coach at different events, organise fun coding challenges, offer sponsorship for coding events.

 What do you need?

-- A group of people willing to learn.
-For example, your students, coworkers, friends, or a specific group you want to help.
+A group of people willing to learn.
+For example, your friends, kids, teenagers, adults colleagues, friends, parents or grandparents.
 Remember, two is a group already!

+Register participants.
 If you have limited spaces available, you can use tools like online forms like Wufoo, Google Forms or event pages on Facebook or Eventbrite to collect registrations.
-While we do favor free to attend events, you can charge a small fee to cover the costs of the event.
+While we do favour free to attend events, you can charge a small fee to cover the costs of the event.
 Alternately, you can turn to local IT companies or startups for sponsorship.